nadethoughts/Aetheria/Campaigns/Nimble/PCs/Alder (Derek).md

 - Was attacked by Rubius when the Axe of Snaggletooth turned the berserker's rage indiscriminate.
 - Told the party that his patron wants Rubius killed and the axe taken, and that his lost heirloom lies in the Undershadow.
 - Tried to sacrifice the axe through a shadow minion; the axe consumed the minion and became stronger instead.
+- Summoned two shadow minions against the Black Fang plateau patrol and destroyed a war warg with their attacks and a concentrated Shadow Blast.

 ## Current Hooks
 - Alder's patron wants Haggard killed and the axe taken; the whole party now knows this demand.